 dimension.

-You have selected your cube.
-Now you must narrow your selection to a specific data slice.
+Narrow down your selection to a specific data slice.

 The essential components of this slice are the Time